-UGANDA CLAYS LIMITED STATEMENT OF DIRECTORS' RESPONSIBILITIES FOR THE YEAR ENDED 31 DECEMBER 2023
+UGANDA CLAYS LIMITED STATEMENT OF DIRECTORS' RESPONSIBILITIES FOR THE YEAR ENDED 31 DECEMBER 2024

-The Companies Act, 2012 of Uganda requires the directors of the Company to prepare financial statements for each financial year, which give a true and fair view of the state of financial affairs of the Company as at the end of the financial year and of its operating results for that year.
+The Companies Act Cap.
+106, of Uganda of Uganda requires the directors of the Company to prepare financial statements for each financial year, which give a true and fair view of the state of financial affairs of the Company as at the end of the financial year and of its operating results for that year.
 It also requires the directors to ensure that the Company keeps proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of the Company.
 They are also responsible for safeguarding the assets of the Company.
+The Tax Procedures Code Act Cap.
+343 of Uganda requires a taxpayer with an annual turnover of Ugandan Shillings 500 million to furnish, with the taxpayer's return of income, audited financial statements prepared by an accountant registered by the Institute of Certified Public Accountants of Uganda (ICPAU).
+The financial statements are prepared by the Company's accountant with the oversight of the directors.